ikhvorost/PromiseQ/README.md

 ### Lightweight
 Whole implementation consists of less than three hundred lines of code.

-### Memory management
+### Stack memory
-PromiseQ is based on `struct` and a stack of callbacks that removes problems with reference cycles etc.
+The promise instances are based on `struct` and use a stack of callbacks that eliminates memory management issues related to reference cycles.

 ### Standard API
 Based on JavaScript [Promises/A+](https://promisesaplus.com/) spec and it also includes 5 standard static methods: `Promise.all/all(settled:)`, `Promise.race`, `Promise.resolve/reject`.